Back’s Against the Wall

 While only the writer, Judah Akers, knows all he meant by the lyrics, we can draw much hope and inspiration from them, and easily draw connections with spiritual hope.

-To me, this song is a call to double down on the places we find hope, spiritually and through people.
+To me, this song is a call to double down on the places we find hope, spiritually and through the people that God has placed in our life.

 You are not alone

-While maybe the words “you are not alone” sound or sentimental or trite, they are exactly what a person needs when you go through challenges (they also inspired another popular song and resulting article on our website).
+While maybe the words “you are not alone” sound or sentimental or trite, they are exactly what a person needs when you go through challenges.
+Another article on our website explores this topic, by diving into the ever-popular song, “You’ll Never Walk Alone.”
+This article continues to be one of the most popular on the website, and for good reason, as this theme is so universal.

-We need to know that we are not facing it alone.
+We need to know that we are not facing our struggle alone.
 And often, God provides hope to us through the people he puts in our lives, like family and close friends.

 Experience with not being alone

-I certainly have felt that way when I went through stage IV cancer nearly a decade ago, and I was reminded of this recently when my mom went through cancer.
+I certainly have felt that in my own cancer journey, and I was reminded of this recently when my mom went through cancer.

 She faced glioblastoma, a type of deadly brain cancer.
-I remember listening to this song during that season and being inspired that we needed to hold on to hope in the best places we have it: through a relationship with Jesus, and through the support of our family and friends.
+I remember listening to this song during that season and being inspired that we needed to hold on to hope in the places we had it.

-My mom had a deep relationship with Jesus, and many friends—very close friends—that kept coming to be with her, bringing a meal, prayers or words of encouragement.
+My mom had a deep relationship with Jesus, and this is where she continued to find hope, even as her journey continued to grow more difficult.
+She also leaned on her family and many friends—very close friends—that kept coming to be with her, bringing a meal, prayers or words of encouragement.
 Even as the battle raged on, their loyalty only increased.

 While my mom liked hymns more than the style of someone like Judah & the Lion, she certainly appreciated the words of “Back’s Against the Wall,” when I shared them with her.
-What she was facing certainly made her, and us, feel hemmed in and struggling for hope and a clear path forward.
+The lyrics and feeling of the music have a universal feeling of hope that seems to transcend many styles, genres and generations.

 Never alone

-Yet, throughout the ordeal, my mom was never alone.
+Throughout my mom’s cancer journey, she was never alone.
 Her friends and family supported her, even to the end.
-God also never left.
+God also never left her.
 And when she passed from this life to eternity, she went to be with Jesus forever.
-Which also gives the rest of us hope of being reunited one day.
+And those left behind have the powerful hope of being reunited with her one day, because of what God promises about heaven in the Bible.

 Truly, my mom was not alone.
 And now more than ever, she is not alone.